rociocastropinto/projekt2-gesichtserkennung-frida-kahlo/README.md

-# Projekt 2: Gesichtserkennung & Verpixelung
+# Projekt 2: Gesichtserkennung And Verpixelung
 **Face Detection & Anonymisation — Case Study: Frida Kahlo**

 A Python tool that automatically detects faces in photographs and anonymises